 What are your plans for pre-empting these helpless moments and dealing with the addiction for good?
 What could be your next move?

-Rehab is a short-term, primary care intervention in a specialised setting, that can support you in reaching the next steps of your bigger recovery journey.
+Rehab is a short term, primary care intervention in a specialist environment; to assist you to the next stage of your long term recovery journey.

 Other client’s weekly diaries will include contact with a sponsor, group therapy, plus several weekly mutual aid discussions.

-This does not mean that we must smile and suffer an enormous amount of mental discomfort to alleviate the urge to drink or misuse medications, but should strive to consider the true reason we engage in these actions and what we are seeking to accomplish by doing so.
+This does not mean that we need to smile and suffer an immense amount of mental discomfort to move beyond the need to drink or consume drugs, but instead, we should strive to explore the true motives behind these habits.

 By working with a cognitive behavioural therapist, you can release old patterns and old ways of doing things, and learn fresh methods instead.